 The above items are recommendations only and based on Safe Routes to Schools site assessment best practices.
-Feasibility (attermination, final design, accessibility, funding, and implementation of any recommended improvements is the responsibility of the appropriate governing agency.
-Red curb and proving restrictions only and based on Safe Routes to Schools site assessment best processibility.
-Lotted recommendations only and based on Safe Routes to School site assessment best processibility.
-Funding, and implementation of any recommended improvements is the responsibility of the appropriate governing agency.
-Red curb and provise as interesting the provided between advance stop/jubliced marking and the recommended improvements.
-Red curb on symbolized on map.
-This figure a intended only for reference, conceptual planning, and informational purposes.
-This figure should not be used to establish boundaries, property lines, location of only etc. or to provide any other information hypically needed for final design, construction or any other purpose when any enguined.
+Feasibility determination, final design, accessibility, funding, and implementation of any recommended improvements is the responsibility of the appropriate governing agency.
+Red curb and/or parking restriction signage should be provided between advance stop/yield markings and the crosswalk.
+Exact red curb distance should be determined in accordance with the CA-MUTCD and City policies/standards.
+Red curb not symbolized on map.
+This figure is intended only for reference, conceptual planning, and informational purposes.
+This figure should not be used to establish boundaries, properly lines, location of objects, or to provide any other information typically needed for final design, construction or any other purposes when emplement plans are required.